Return to NowScape.Com

 "Great book, solid arguments, a challenge to believers.
 Russell's easy-to-understand logic dominates the work, presenting an almost watertight case against contemporary mythology.
 Christians of the world beware: this book will change your life forever."

 "You find as you look around the world that every single bit of progress in humane feeling, every improvement in the criminal law, every step toward the diminution of war, every step toward better treatment of the colored races, or every mitigation of slavery, every moral progress that there has been in the world, has been consistently opposed by the organized churches of the world.
-I say quite deliberately that the Christian religion, as organized in its churches, has been and still is the principal enemy of moral progress in the world." -- Bertrand Russell, "Why I'm Not a Christian" Read it here.
+I say quite deliberately that the Christian religion, as organized in its churches, has been and still is the principal enemy of moral progress in the world."
+Read it here for free.

-[ED: Bertrand Russell and Alfred Whitehead also wrote the definitive Principia Mathematica]
+[ED: Bertrand Russell and Alfred Whitehead wrote the definitive Principia Mathematica]

 Click for more information